-- Pour boiling water over cashews and let sit for 15 minutes.
+- Pour boiling water over ¾ cup cashews.
+Let sit for 15 minutes.
 Drain cashews.
-You can leave this step out if you are using a high-powered blender like a Vitamix.
+You can leave this step out if using a high-powered blender like a Vitamix.

-- Place drained cashews in the blender with water, salt, white pepper, and paprika.
+- Place drained cashews in the blender with 2 cups water, 1 ½ tsp. salt, ⅛ tsp. white pepper, and ¼ tsp. paprika.
 Blend for 2 minutes at high speed or until perfectly smooth.

 - Pour blended cashew cream into the saucepan with mushrooms.
 Bring to a boil and cook briefly until cashew cream thickens.
 Keep sauce warm over low heat.